coozoo/HomeworldRemasteredLauncher/README.md

 Old games Homeworld and Homeworld2 has limited set of screen resolutions so script will determine your current screen width and height and set ingame resolution accordingly.

+To disable this behavior find `useautoresolution=1` and change it to `useautoresolution=0`.
+In this case don't forget to check default screen size values inside starthomeworld function.
+Check screenWidth and screenHeight variables for first and second if and change it apropriatly.

+##### Homeworld Classic game

 Homeworld screen resolution pretty strict so script will use first resolution that will fit to your screen.

+##### Homeworld2 Classic game

 Homeworld2 looks like can support any resolution.
 They simply are not available inside game options.
 So this script will set width accordingly to your screen and height a bit less to left space for bars.

+##### Homeworld Remastered games

 Homeworld remastered games will resize wine window accordingly to ingame settings (didn't try if command line screens are supported)

-To disable this behavior find `useautoresolution=1` and change it to `useautoresolution=0`.
-In this case don't forget to check default screen size values inside starthomeworld function.
-Check screenWidth and screenHeight variables for first and second if and change it apropriatly.